daehruoydeef/GreekAlphabetLearner/README.md

 > right click > run as > Oracle 8 jdk

+if this is not working for you just run this in your bash

+    $java -jar /GreekLearner/out/artifacts/GreekLearner/GreekAlphabetLearner.jar

 ### Contribute

-Please report bugs or features and I will try to implement them or you can also implement them yourself and push your code to github.
+Please report bugs or features and I will try to implement them or you could also implement them yourself and contribute your code to this repo.

 ~